cadebrown/ezc/README.md

 [Chemical Development Docs](http://chemicaldevelopment.us/ezc/) is the documentation for EZC,

-and a tutorial is located at [docs tutorial](http://chemicaldevelopment.us/ezc)
+and tutorials are located at [docs tutorial](http://chemicaldevelopment.us/ezc/tutorials)